laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

   my_tasks = TodoList.new("My Tasks")
 </code>

 Inside the initialize method we have assigned values to two variables.
-In Ruby variables started with a `@` symbol is known as instance variables.
-Instance variables will reside and only available within the scope of the instance.
-So every method in that object will have access to those variables but they will not be accessible to the outside methods.
+In Ruby, variables started with a `@` symbol is known as instance variables.
+Instance variables will reside and only available within the scope of a object instance.
+So every method in that instance will have access to those variables but they will not be accessible by outside methods.

 ### Getters and Setters

+How do we make our instance variables to be accessed by methods outside of the